devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### addSetupScript <a name="addSetupScript"></a>
+This function is used to add a script which is executed on startup of the tutorial.
 #### parameter
+This function consist of 2 parameters
+1. First parameter:
+    - **Required**
+    - **type**- String
-1. Path of the script (Linux).
+    - **Description**- Path of the script (Linux).
 Relative to the playbook directory
+2. Second parameter:
+    - **Required**
+    - **type**- String
-2. Path of the script (Windows).
+    - **Description**- Path of the script (Windows).
 Relative to the playbook directory

 #### example
 addSetupScript("assets/createProjectScript.sh", "assets/createProjectScript.ps1")

+Note:
+1. For katacoda, only first parameter is required.

+2. The script will run in the background while starting the tutorial.
+Katacoda user will have to wait till the script execution is in process.
+Once it is done it, katacoda user will get the message and then command prompt will be available to katacoda user.

 ***